UniversitaDellaCalabria/django-freeradius-manager/README.md

 #### An interesting use case

 Users can have multiple freeradius accounts.
-Everytime they log in the system using a freeradius account they can see all the owned freeradius accounts and change their passwords.
+Everytime they log in the system using a freeradius account they can see all the owned freeradius accounts and change passwords.

 If instead an user would like to be an __account manager__ he should be configured in the system as `User.is_staff = True`.
-When one of the freeradius accounts owned by him accesses to the system they can only see the connections beloging to the used freeradius account used to log in, and not all, and change only that password.
-That's a good strategy for managers that wants to handle more accounts to their collaborators, belonging to his identity.
+When one of the freeradius accounts owned by an __account manager__ accesses to the system he can only see the connections of the current freeradius account used to log in, and not all the other accounts owned by the parent identity (the account manager).
+That's a good strategy for managers that wants to handle many accounts, belonging to his identity, to their collaborators.

 #### Credits